Ruekompa/owlphabet/README.md

 # Owlphabet Music (Work in progress)
-An anti-label, a platform for musicians.
+An anti-label.
+A platform for musicians.

 ## Getting Started
 First install all of the dependencies.